Battle Mania: Daiginjō

-Battle Mania Daiginjō had a limited print run of this title and it is very difficult to find in complete condition with box and instructions; consequently, it is one of the most expensive Sega Mega Drive games today.
+Battle Mania Daiginjō had a limited print run and is consequently one of the most expensive Sega Mega Drive games today.

 Gameplay

 Battle Mania Daiginjō builds on the first release by introducing several improved features including tweaked weapon system where players now have more options to choose from for how they want to play the game.
 The game's pace has been significantly altered within the difficulty and the length of the stages.
 Uncommon to most shooter games, Daiginjō uses both vertical and horizontal scrolling for its stages.
 It has nine levels altogether, three more than its predecessor.

 Reception

-Chris Rasa from Hardcore Gaming 101 described the game as "one of the best shooters available on the Mega Drive."
+Battle Mania: Daiginjō received an average reception from critics.
+The game received a 8.7142/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among Sega Mega Drive titles at number 24.
+Hardcore Gaming 101's Chris Rasa described it as "one of the best shooters available on the Mega Drive".